This page shows advanced options to customize your Open3D build. For quick start, see Compiling from source.

 Python binding issues can also refer to pybind11 document page.

-If you do not want Python binding, turn off the compilation options
+If you do not want Python binding, you may turn off the following compilation options:

 We automatically detect if the C++ compiler supports OpenMP and compile Open3D with it if the compilation option